 As the seconds ticked by I could feel my heart racing.
 I didn’t say a word.
 I just stood on stage, looking out into the audience, and occasionally put one finger up to let the audience know I wasn’t losing my mind and that this was on purpose.

 15 seconds ticked by and felt like minutes.
 20 seconds went by and I could feel my pulse racing.
 25 seconds and then finally, finally, the stopwatch hit 30 seconds and I hit the stop button.

 I let out a huge sigh of relief (and the audience did too).
 I proceeded to explain that I wanted to talk to them about three things: Courage, happiness, and gratitude.
 I also asked them to help me remember those three things because I had just decided to talk about them about one minute prior to that moment on stage.

 I went on to explain that the reason I chose to stand in front of them for 30 seconds (of agonizing) silence, was to face a fear that every person that takes the stage fears.
 Instead of waiting for a moment like that to come to me, I decided to muster up some courage and embrace that moment on my own.
 After that 30 seconds, I felt more alive and invigorated than I had in a long time.

 I asked the audience to think of small courageous acts they could do in their lives.
-Little things that would give them the same invigorating feeling I just felt.
-(Note: I wouldn’t recommend trying my 30 seconds of silence if you’re going up on stage for the first time!)
+Little things that would give them the same invigorating feeling I had just felt.

 For you, the reader, where can you embrace moments of courage in your life?
 Especially ones that relate to fears you have?
 I’m willing to bet if I ever forget what I’m talking about while on stage, I’ll immediately remember those 30 seconds of silence I forced upon myself (and an unsuspecting audience) and be able to recover or snap out of it much quicker.